 Justice Secretary Robert Buckland said: “We are pleased that more people are taking the incredibly important step to plan for the future by making a will.

 “We know that the pandemic has made this process more difficult, which is why we are changing the law to ensure that wills witnessed via video technology are legally recognised.”

 The measures will be backdated to 31st January 2020 – the date of the first confirmed coronavirus case in the UK – meaning any will witnessed by video technology from that date onwards will be legally accepted.

 The change will remain in place until 31st January 2022, or as long as deemed necessary, after which wills must return to being made with witnesses who are physically present.

 The use of video technology should remain a last resort, and people must continue to arrange physical witnessing of wills where it is safe to do so.
 Wills witnessed through windows are already considered legitimate in case law as long as they have clear sight of the person signing it.

-If you would like more information on the above update or would like to speak to Megan in relation to making a will, please call 01768 862326 or click here to send her an email.
+If you would like more information about the issues raised in this article or need any advice about making a will please contact Megan on 01768 862326 or click here to send her an email.